loidtayag/SE2/Documents/README.md

-#Global struct
-So it turns out most of the functions need something from the instance 'struct data Data'.
+# Global struct vs Passing struct
-I made it a global variable for lib.c but the below justifies not using it.

-..* Typing 'Data.whatever' everytime worsens the readability of lib.c.
+Making it a global variable in lib.c or passing by reference from main.c forces me to type 'Data.whatever' everytime, this worsens the readability of lib.c.

-Instead, I've decided to initialize it in the main.c and just pass by reference the members so that the readability improves in lib.c
+Instead I've decided to make it a global varaible in lib.c but typedef every struct member.
+Since most of the functions need something from the struct, passing by reference is too much extra work and I want the main.c to be simple and clean.
+The lib files will store all the complex declarations and functions.

-#Checking validity of move
+# Checking validity of move
 Spot: the index in the 2D array where the player wishes to place a dice

 1. Check if spot is empty, if not ask user for another move until an empty spot is chosen.